tagion/tagion/documents/modules/actor/actor_requirement.md

 # Requirement for the Actor base multitasking

-And actor is a task which are able to send and receive messages from other tasks.
+An actor is a task that is able to send and receive messages from other tasks.
-The actors has a hierarchical structure where the owner of an actor is call a supervisor and the actor owned by the supervisor is call a child.
+The actors have a hierarchical structure where the owner of an actor is called a supervisor and the actor owned by the supervisor is called a child.

-When an actor fails the error should be send to the supervisor and the supervisor should decide what should be done.
+When an actor fails the error should be sent to the supervisor and the supervisor should decide what should be done.
-The error send to the should have highest priority.

-A supervisor should able to stop one or all children and if the actor requested to be stopped then it should safe stop all children owned by this actor.
+A supervisor should able to stop one or all children and if the actor requested to be stopped then it should safely stop all children owned by this actor.

 And actor can have in 4 stages